Streamer-bot-Extensions/Streamer.bot-Extensions-Wiki/extensions/streamer-bot-tool.md

 ![toolMain](/assets/streamerbot-tool/tool1.png)

 You have several things this can do.
+### Platform Select
+You can choose if you are using Twitch or Youtube.

 ### Run Actions
 You can run actions to test them, Select the action you want and press `Run Action`.
 You can also add arguments with this if you click on `+Args` another menu pops up.